 Katsumata graduated from Waseda University School of Law, and completed a course at the Inter Medium Institute.
 While he was at university he began producing works including creative writing, painting, photography, images, etc. After being employed in a variety of occupations in Japan and overseas, he began to present his works.
 He started with installations and currently he is producing works in visual media centered on photography.
-He develops works using diverse subjects that always touch on the structure of photos and images with "time," "light," "place," "space," etc. as sub-themes.
+He develops works using diverse subjects that always touch on the structure of photos and images with "time," "light," "place," "space," "cognition," etc. as sub-themes.
 He highlights the part of the world that has never been perceived even though it is a phenomenon in daily life, in order to invite viewers to a new perception, and he continues to develop works incorporating critical metaphors toward history, society, and civilization.

 That world and this world, you and me, men and women: the works of Ayano Sudo which have expressed forms shaking those boundaries in the form of portrait photos are decorated with glitter and rhinestone, and their brilliance draws the viewer into the world of the work, sometimes excessively and sometimes subtly, and the boundary between the creator and other people is lost gradually.
 She produces self-portraits as a new mechanism for which the feeling "who on earth are those people appearing in the works?" is born while at the same time the viewers are forced to feel the presence of "themselves."
 She completed a course at Kyoto City University of Arts Graduate School, won the Grand Prize in Canon's New Cosmos of Photography 2014, and is active in Japanese and overseas exhibitions, art fairs, editorials, etc.